saku-kaarakainen/iceye-home-work/README.md

 # iceye-home-work

-Homework of ICYEYE for the job application process
+Homework of ICEYE for the job application process

 ## How to run the app